 4. This offer is open for acceptance according to the terms of Paragraph 1.5 of the CUSC.
 Please note your right to make an application to the Authority to settle the terms of the Offer pursuant to Paragraph 1.6 of the CUSC.

-5. Please note the provisions of Paragraph 6.10.4 of the CUSC in respect of interactive offers which, inter alia, allows The Company to vary the terms of this Offer if a Connection or Modification Offer, which interacts with this Offer, is accepted first.
-In terms of Paragraph 6.10.4 of the CUSC, The Company will advise you of another offer being made by The Company, which may interact with your Offer.

-6. To accept this offer, please sign (and where issued by email, having printed off 2 copies of each) and return the originals of the BELLA [and CUSC Accession Agreement] attached to this offer as Section A. The Company will then itself execute the Agreements and one original of each will be returned to you for your retention.
+5. To accept this offer, please sign (and where issued by email, having printed off 2 copies of each) and return the originals of the BELLA [and CUSC Accession Agreement] attached to this offer as Section A. The Company will then itself execute the Agreements and one original of each will be returned to you for your retention.
 The Agreements are only affective in accordance with their terms once they have been countersigned by The Company.